 French genetic genealogists cannot transfer their genetic data to MyHeritage.com.
-At least they think so.
+At least that's what they think.
 I'll reveal a trick that allows you to transfer your data.
-Shhh, it's a secret.nce
+Shhh, it's a secret.

 MyHeritage.com is one of the largest genealogical databases in the world.
-With 91 million users, 40 million family trees, 2 million new profiles created every day and 2 billion acts available online.
+With 91 million users, 40 million family trees, 2 million new profiles created every day and 2 billion documents available online.

-Its advanced features, the result of advanced technological development, allow you from your family tree to find the same ancestors in other online family trees, and connect to your genealogical cousins, as well as with online deeds.
+Its advanced features, the result of specialised technological development, allow you to use your family tree to find the same ancestors in other online family trees and connect to your genealogical cousins.
+The same applies to online deeds.
 You can add a new branch to your family tree with a click.
-The automatic translation of surnames by country, also makes it easier to establish connections between family trees.
+The automatic translation of surnames by country also makes it easier to establish connections between family trees.

-In 2016, MyHeritage launched the new feature from DNA analysis, either by purchasing a DNA kit (Autosomal Test) or by transferring its genetic data to access their database.
-If we do not have information on the number of people tested solely on the genetic aspect, their presence in 196 countries allows access to new genetic profiles.
+In 2016, MyHeritage launched a new feature based on DNA analysis.
+Users could either purchase a DNA kit (Autosomal Test) or transfer their genetic data to access MyHeritage's database.
+While we do not have information on the number of people who have only taken their genetic test, their presence in 196 countries allows access to new genetic profiles.

-Unfortunately, when we log on to this site, the server identifies our IP address as being located in France, and prohibits us from accessing genetic data, whether to buy a DNA kit or download our genetic data.
-You are automatically redirected to MyHeritage.fr
+Unfortunately, when we log on to the website, the server identifies our IP address as being located in France and prohibits us from accessing genetic data, whether this is to buy a DNA kit or to upload our own genetic data.
+You are automatically redirected to MyHeritage.fr.

-Why is this unfortunate for us francophones?
-Because MyHeritage.com has decided, like Ancestry.com, the largest American genetic database, not to give access to its genetic databases to the French.
-At issue is the lack of knowledge of French law, the fear of the CNIL, subjects widely mentioned in my book, DNA, a genealogical tool.
+Why is this unfortunate for us Francophones?
+Because MyHeritage.com has decided, like Ancestry.com, the largest American genetic database, not to let people living in France access its genetic databases.
+This is due to a lack of knowledge of French law and their fear of the CNIL (French data-protection regulatory body), subjects examined in detail in my book, DNA, a Genealogical Tool.

-Even if we insist, and wish to continue on MyHeritage.com, we will not have access to the same features as other countries, including the ability to transfer our genetic data for free.
+Even if we insist and wish to continue using MyHeritage.com, we will not have access to the same features as people in other countries, including being able to transfer our genetic data for free.

-And yet, by being connected from France, I was able to create my account on MyHeritage.com, transfer my genetic data and access the famous database.
+And yet, having connected to the website from France, I was able to create my account on MyHeritage.com, transfer my genetic data and access the famous database.
 Because I have a tip, which I will reveal below.

-The first proposed report corresponds to ethnic data.
+The first report corresponds to ethnic data.
 MyHeritage.com proposes a segmentation of 42 regions of possible ethnic origin.
-One of the peculiarities of MyHeritage is to have created their representative panel of 5,000 family tree owners from their databases.
+One of the particularities of MyHeritage is to have created their reference panel using 5,000 family tree owners from their own database.
 Based on their data, they selected the most representative members according to their origins.

-This approach is more relevant than other genetic databases.
-They use a small declarative questionnaire about the place of birth of parents and grandparents.
-However, ethnic origins can come from countries other than France from a more distant ancestor, from the great-grandparents.
-Although other panels are added, coming directly from populations still living on site.
+This approach is more appropriate than those of other genetic databases.
+Essentially, they use a short questionnaire concerning the birth place of parents and grandparents.
+However, ethnic origins can come from countries other than France via a more distant ancestor, starting from the great-grandparents.
+Even if other panels are added that come directly from populations still living on site.

-At the same time, this estimate suffers from other flaws, and as all ethnic estimates is subject to caution and caution (see my book on the subject).
+At the same time, this estimate suffers from other flaws and, like all ethnicity estimates, should be treated with caution (see my book on the subject).

-As far as my profile is concerned, the results on MyAncestry.com indicate an origin to more than 55% of the Balkans.
-Indeed, my father being Serbian, this turns out to be true, at least in part.
-The Balkans are vast, and many different populations live there, with many migrations as a result of conflicts and different national constructions over time.
-For my part I also have Macedonian origins, from Italy out this detail is not explained.
-The result is therefore lacking in finesse.
+As far as my profile is concerned, the results on MyAncestry.com indicate that 55% of my origins are from the Balkans.
+Indeed, as my father is Serbian this turns out to be true, at least in part.
+The Balkans are vast and home to many different populations, with many migrations having taken place over time as a result of conflicts and different national constructions.
+I also have Macedonian origins, from Italy although this detail is not explained.
+The results therefore lack finesse.

-By clicking on the "Balkans" tab, you can quickly understand why this result is not very detailed.
-The MyHeritage.com panel consists mainly of Slovenians, Romanians, Croats, Bulgarians… but does not include Serbs, Macedonians, Bosnians, Hungarians, Kosovars…
+By clicking on the "Balkans" tab, you quickly understand why this result lacks detail.
+The MyHeritage.com reference panel consists mainly of Slovenians, Romanians, Croats, Bulgarians… but does not include Serbs, Macedonians, Bosnians, Hungarians, Kosovars…

-According to my mother, Creole Reunion, my origins are as much European, as African and Indian.
+On my mother's side, Reunion Island Creole, my origins are as much European as African and Indian.

-If indeed we find this diversity of origin, again, for lack of a sufficient panel, a certain lack of finesse appears.
+While again we find diverse origins, the inadequate reference panel means there is a certain lack of precision.
 My Malagasy origins, probably from South Africa, are not indicated at all.
-Similarly, no indication of my Indian origins, transferred to an Asian origin.f the French
+Similarly, there is no mention of my Indian origins which come under a general Asian origin.

 For European origins, French origins are included with Germany.

-In general, their ethnic estimate therefore needs to be greatly improved.
-Let's not forget that their DNA service was only launched in 2016, and will only improve, like other genetic laboratories where the results can also be questionable.
+In general, their ethnicity estimates therefore need to be greatly improved.
+But let's not forget that their DNA service was only launched in 2016 and will only improve, like those of other genetic laboratories whose results can also be questionable.

 My genetic cousins on MyHeritage.com

-The number of genetic cousins is steadily increasing in each database of genetic laboratories.
-Depending on the country, their level of knowledge, some choose a specific genetic laboratory, or send a test to several laboratories or on a public data basis.
+The number of genetic cousins is steadily increasing in every genetic laboratory database.
+Depending on which country they live in and their level of knowledge, some people choose a specific genetic laboratory or send a test to several laboratories or a public database.

-The Indicated Contact actually allows you to access an internal email specific to MyHeritage.com to send a message to him.
-We will not have, as on 23andMe, his direct email.
-Only Family Tree DNA allows you to have direct email.
+The Indicated Contact actually allows you to access an internal email specific to MyHeritage.com to send a message to them.
+As with 23andMe, we don't have access to their personal email address.
+Only Family Tree DNA allows you to have this.

 The possible relationship level is then indicated, with the number of shared DNA segments and centimorgans.
-The "browser chromosome" is a beta version, which does not distinguish, like Family Tree DNA, pairs of chromosomes.
-The first pair of chromosome 1 will not distinguish the chromosome inherited from the chromosome inherited from the one inherited from the mother.
+The "chromosome browser" is a beta version which, unlike Family Tree DNA, does not distinguish pairs of chromosomes.
+The first chromosome 1 pair will not distinguish the chromosome inherited from the father from the one inherited from the mother.

 The undeniable power of MyHeritage.com lies in your cousin's online family tree, accessible on the right, on which you will eventually be able to spot the common ancestor.

-However, this option will not be available from your browser since the site will identify your IP as being located in France, and will prohibit access to this feature.
+However, this will not be possible using your browser since the site will identify your IP as being located in France and prohibit access to this feature.

-Specialized computer scientists, which I am not, will create a virtual space on their computer to override this prohibition.
+Computer science specialists, which I am not, can create a virtual space on their computer to override this.

-For others, a much simpler alternative exists to anonymize your IP and be able to access this feature, and thus also indirectly access the results of those who have been tested on Ancestry.com (more than 8 million Americans).
+For others, there is a much simpler way to anonymise your IP and access this feature, and therefore also indirectly access the results of those who have been tested on Ancestry.com (more than 8 million Americans).

-A browser allows you to browse the web anonymously.
-Your IP transits through the IP of servers around the world, and does not appear with its exact origin.
-Known sulphurously as being used for the Darknet (market place of illicit products), it mostly allows not to be registered on the sites we visit.
-For me working in digital marketing, I know the analytical power of tracking tools analyzing your political opinions, your lifestyle and consumption habits, your topics of interest… from your internet browsing.
+One browser allows you to browse the web anonymously.
+Your IP transits through the IP of servers around the world and does not appear with its exact origin.
+Notorious for being used for the Darknet (market place for illicit products), above all it prevents us being registered on the sites we visit.
+As someone who works in digital marketing, I know the analytical power of tracking tools that analyse your political opinions, your lifestyle and consumption habits, your topics of interest etc., based on your internet browsing.

-Using the Tor Browser browser saves you from being "tracked" and will allow you to access the much-desired features of MyHeritage.com from France.
+Using the Tor Browser means you avoid being "tracked" and will enable you to access the much-desired features of MyHeritage.com from France.
 It can be used like any other browser.
 Privacy settings (especially for password backup) need to be set up.

-And here's how I was able, from France, to download my data on MyHeritage.com and access their genetic database.
+And this is how I was able to upload my data to MyHeritage.com from France and access their genetic database.

-If you have taken the same step, share with other readers of the site your opinion and experience on MyHeritage.com in the comments or on our forums.
+If you have taken the same step, please share your opinions on MyHeritage.com with other readers of the site in the comments section or on our forums.